 Shopify also has an override feature that makes it possible to exempt products from taxes if they qualify.

-For more information on how to configure your Shopify settings and sales tax compliance, click here.
+Click for more information on how to configure your Shopify settings and sales tax compliance.
 You can also download our ecommerce sales tax white paper “10 Steps to Ensure Sales Tax Doesn’t Burn Down Your eCommerce Business.”

 Enlist Help for Your Growing Business